What Is Fossil?

 Fossil is a simple, high-reliability, distributed software configuration management system with these advanced features:

-- Bug Tracking And Wiki - In addition to doing distributed version control like Git and Mercurial, Fossil also supports distributed bug tracking, distributed wiki, and a distributed blog mechanism all in a single integrated package.
+- Integrated Bug Tracking, Wiki, and Technotes - In addition to doing distributed version control like Git and Mercurial, Fossil also supports bug tracking, wiki, and technotes.

-This entire website (except the download page) is just a running instance of Fossil.
+This entire website¹ is just a running instance of Fossil.
 The pages you see here are all wiki or embedded documentation.
-When you clone Fossil from one of its self-hosting repositories, you get more than just source code - you get this entire website.
+When you clone Fossil from one of its self-hosting repositories, you get more than just source code - you get this entire website. (¹except the download page)

 - Autosync - Fossil supports "autosync" mode which helps to keep projects moving forward by reducing the amount of needless forking and merging often associated with distributed projects.

 - Robust & Reliable - Fossil stores content using an enduring file format in an SQLite database so that transactions are atomic even if interrupted by a power loss or system crash.
-Furthermore, automatic self-checks verify that all aspects of the repository are consistent prior to each commit.
-In over six years of operation, no work has ever been lost after having been committed to a Fossil repository.
+Automatic self-checks verify that all aspects of the repository are consistent prior to each commit.

 Links For Fossil Users:

 - "Fuel" is cross-platform GUI front-end for Fossil written in Qt. http://fuelscm.org/.
 Fuel is an independent project run by a different group of developers.